KxSystems/docs-v1/docs/interfaces/pyq/install.md

 !!! warning "Known limitation"
     You will have to press `^Z` and then `Enter` key in order to get into the Python REPL.

-You can run tests too: first install required packages:
+You can run tests too: first install the required packages:
 ```powershell
 pip install pytest pytest-pyq
 ```